4W4I5/Semester-5-Notes/DB/DB 22 August, 2023.md

-data = raw facts
-data + context is information
-e.g: 18 is data, adding a unit to this such as km/h or cm then it is information

-problems faced by ppl who used files for storage 30 years ago
-- Data redundancy
-	- slow update times
-	- inconsistency
-`zoned out, use rec`

 # Introduction
 ## Data:
 Known facts with specific meaning or interpolation while **information** is a precise, understandable and specific representation of data